 No, this is only possible in traditional surrogacy arrangements, as she uses her eggs to get pregnant.
 But, as we mentioned above, a surrogate cannot be the same person as the egg donor in IVF surrogacy arrangements.

 The IVF procedure is a key part of every surrogacy process: it is the step that causes the surrogate to get pregnant using the gametes of the intended parents.
 What other steps are involved?
 Click here to find them out: Guide to the Surrogacy Process – The 7 Steps of Surrogacy.

 In case you wish to get an overall idea of the entire surrogacy process and the many factors that are involved, you might also like: What Is Surrogacy & How Does It Work? – Everything You Should Know.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'Can I use a surrogate mother with my eggs?', 'What are the success rates of IVF surrogacy?', 'How does the surrogate mother get pregnant?', 'Is IVF the same as surrogacy?', 'Does a surrogate mother use her eggs?', 'Can an embryo be transferred from one woman to another?', 'Do surrogate babies look like the parents?' and 'Does a baby get DNA from a surrogate mother?'.
+FAQs from users: 'What are the pros and cons of ICSI over IVF?', 'Can I use a surrogate mother with my eggs?', 'What are the success rates of IVF surrogacy?', 'How does the surrogate mother get pregnant?', 'Is IVF the same as surrogacy?', 'Does a surrogate mother use her eggs?', 'Can an embryo be transferred from one woman to another?', 'Do surrogate babies look like the parents?' and 'Does a baby get DNA from a surrogate mother?'.